 It doesn’t matter if you are looking for treatment centers nearby or the total budget of the royal wedding in 2018, the first place you’ll start looking would be Google.
 The popularity of Google is going strong as ever and the term has become synonymous with an online search.
 It’s not uncommon for the term “googling” being thrown around by people.
 That is because compared to its competitors such as Bing, AOL, and Yahoo, Google gets more than 70% of the total search inquiries.
 Aside from regular searches, many organizations pay heftily for online advertisements on Google.
 Those are called paid ads, and they are great in getting traffic if your SEO rankings aren’t very strong.
 But a destination for getting answers to almost any query, Google has been making headlines for some time now.
 After the fine of 1.5 billion euros which Google was asked to pay by the EU, the March 2019 core update remains the next big headline since then.

 What do we Know so Far?

 One thing that is certain is that nothing is conclusive so far.
 There has been no concrete evidence to suggest any pattern that might have upset the ranking of so many pages on the SERP or Search Engine Results Pages.
 Google confirmed that there was an update in its current algorithm on March 12, 2019.
-This was also the first time that Google officially announced about an update on Twitter in 2019.
+This was also the first time that Google officially announced its March 2019 core update on Twitter in 2019.

-With the amount of speculation, few have suggested that the algorithm was a reversal of the August 2018 update, also called as the medic update.
+With the amount of speculation, few have suggested that the March 2019 core update was a reversal of the August 2018 update, also called as the medic update.
 Indeed, many health-related websites that lost their rankings last year, have gained their previous positions in the SERP.
 But there is yet again nothing specific about targeting any specific sector.